Skip to content

 LLM-extract contract data and proposed performance obligations What contract terms, deliverables, payment schedules, modification clauses, variable consideration triggers, and warranties are in the contract that may affect performance obligation identification?
 AI Agent Auditor

-LLM extraction from contract text supports IFRS 15 step 2 + 3 + 4: identifies enumerated deliverables, embedded service-level commitments, milestone payments, variable consideration triggers (volume rebates, performance bonuses, refund clauses, penalty clauses), warranty clauses (assurance-type vs service-type indicators), cancellation provisions, modification and amendment clauses; LLM confidence + features logged per extracted clause; never auto-determines performance obligations - human reviewer applies IFRS 15.27 distinct test.
+LLM extraction from contract text supports IFRS 15 steps 2, 3 and 4: identifies enumerated deliverables, embedded service-level commitments, milestone payments, variable consideration triggers (volume rebates, performance bonuses, refund clauses, penalty clauses), warranty clauses (assurance-type versus service-type indicators), cancellation provisions, modification and amendment clauses; the LLM confidence and the extracted features are logged per clause; never auto-determines performance obligations - human reviewer applies IFRS 15.27 distinct test.
 Contracts in scope include SaaS subscription agreements, software licence agreements, multi-element technology contracts, construction contracts, telecommunications contracts, life sciences licensing arrangements

 Decision Record